rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy CSP SKC Services

-Copy the binaries directory generated in the build system VM to the home directory on the CSP VM
+Copy the binaries directory generated in the build system VM to the /root/ directory on the CSP VM

 Update the IP addresses for CMS/AAS/SCS/SHVS/IHUB/K8S services in csp_skc.conf